TMATDG: applying TDG methods to multiple scattering via T-matrix approximation

 Here we denote as $(r,\theta)$ the polar coordinates centered in the origin.
 The expression of the DtN operator comes from asking that $u^\scat$ satisfies the radiation condition as $r \to \infty$.
 In particular, if $w$ is a solution of the scattering problem, we have that $Tw = \partial_r w$ on $\GR$.
 The derivation of $T$ is described in \cite{Kapita2018}, with the only difference being that it makes use of Hankel functions of the second kind, since the radiation condition is taken with the opposite sign.

 We use the DtN operator to define the following boundary value problems:

 where $g_D = -u^\inc$, $g_N = \partial_{\bn_\Gamma} u^\inc$.

 Problem \eqref{bvp} is well-posed (see \cite{Kapita2018}), but the definition of the DtN operator \eqref{DtN} includes an infinite series.
 In practical computations, we truncate the infinite series to a certain $M>0$, thus defining a truncated DtN operator $T_M$.
-If $M$ is sufficiently large, the BVP is still well-posed as is proved in \cite{Kapita2018} for the Dirichlet problem; similar arguments can be used to prove the well-posedness of the transmission problem.
+If $M$ is sufficiently large, the truncated BVP with Dirichlet boundary conditions is still well-posed \cite[Thm.~1]{Kapita2018}; similar arguments can be used to prove the well-posedness of the transmission problem.